 - Federal Funds – A large share of Georgia’s overall spending for services is through administration of federal funds, especially for health care, K-12 education and transportation.

-- Other Funds – These include things like tuition and fees from universities and university system research funds.
+- Other Funds – These mostly include tuition and fees from universities and university system research funds.

-- Lottery Funds – These are dedicated to Pre-Kindergarten programs and financial aid for higher education.
+- Lottery Funds – These are dedicated to Pre-Kindergarten programs and scholarships for higher education.

 - Tobacco Settlement Funds – This ongoing annual payment, resulting from a legal settlement with the country’s four largest tobacco companies over health care costs, can be used for any reason in the budget.